 - Don’t camp at or close to trailheads.

-- Look for a dispersed camping spot at least 100 feet away from a water source.
+- Set up your backcountry camping spot at least 100 feet from a water source.

-- Pack it in, pack it out.
+- If you pack it in, pack it out.
 Take all of your trash out with you.

 - Aim for small fires.
-You don’t need a big conflagration to stay warm or to get dry.
+You don’t need an immense conflagration to stay warm or dry.

 MER – Outdoor Gear Consignment Store For All Your Dispersed Camping Needs

 Are you itching for a new adventure in the Colorado wilderness?
 Then give dispersed camping a try this summer.
-And before you go, come see us at MER, we can supply you with all the gear you need to fulfill your outdoor dreams.
+And before you go, stop by our outdoor gear consignment store on the Westside of Colorado Springs; we can supply you with all the gear you need to fulfill your outdoor dreams.